Russia–Somalia relations: Soviet-Somali split

 After the beginning of the Ogaden War against Ethiopia, a Soviet ally, relations between the countries were severed.
 In November 1977, the President Siad Barre announced the termination of the 1974 Soviet-Somali Friendship Treaty.
 Barre subsequently expelled all Soviet advisers, and personally switched allegiance from the Eastern Bloc to the West, particularly the United States.
 In 1978, Barre railed against Soviet influence in the Horn of Africa at a summit of the Organisation of African Unity.

 Modern era

-Currently, Russian-Somali relations are at a very low level, with Russia having sent humanitarian aid to Somalia several times.
+Currently, Russian-Somali relations are at a very high level, with Russia having sent humanitarian aid to Somalia several times.
 In May 2010, Somalia warned that relations with Russia may be harmed over the MV Moscow University hijacking, after which Somalia's government demanded an apology from the Russian government.
 On 19 April 2016, Somali Prime Minister Omar Sharmarke held a bilateral meeting with Russian Foreign Minister Sergei Lavrov, where he requested Russian assistance to strengthen the Somali Armed Forces in the fight against terrorist organization Al-Shabaab.
 In January 2018, Deputy Prime Minister of Russia Arkady Dvorkovich met with Hassan Ali Khaire within the framework of the Davos Economic Forum.

+In 2023, Somalia was one of six African countries to be part of a free Russian grain deal.
+The other five countries were the Central African Republic, Burkina Faso, Eritrea, Mali, and Zimbabwe.